📋

 Run regular full system scans and keep your antivirus software updated for maximum protection.

-1. Install a password manager and generate strong passwords.
+1. Install a password manager and create unique passwords.

 “People often overlook basic digital hygiene, which unfortunately makes them easy targets.
 Consistency is the key.” — Brian Krebs, Cybersecurity Journalist